fivethreeo/django-easytests/README.rst

     from runshell import testsetup

     if __name__ == '__main__':
-        testsetup.run('tests') # Can be 'tests', 'shell', 'testserver' or 'manage'
+        testsetup.run('manage') # Can be 'tests', 'shell', 'testserver' or 'manage'